-We’ll teach you how, with examples and audio so you can add this new vocabulary to your repertoire.
+We’ll teach you how, with examples and audio, so you can add this new vocabulary to your repertoire.

 Let’s get to work!

-‘Work’ in Korean
+“Work” in Korean

 to do work

-Another way to say ‘work’ in Korean is 근무하다 (geunmuhada).
-This is actually the closest word to ‘work’.
+Another way to say “work” in Korean is 근무하다 (geunmuhada).
+This is actually the closest word to “work.”

-일하다 (ilhada) is the general word for ‘work’ and can be used to describe where you work, what kind of work you do, etc.
+일하다 (ilhada) is the general word for “work” and can be used to describe where you work, what kind of work you do, etc.

-작업하다 (jageopada) also means ‘work’.
-However, rather than being a general word for ‘work’, it is usually used to mean a certain operation, process, or something similar.
+작업하다 (jageopada) also means “work.”
+However, rather than being a general word for “work,” it is usually used to mean a certain operation, process, or something similar.

-직장을 다니다 (jikjangeul danida) also means ‘work’.
+직장을 다니다 (jikjangeul danida) also means “work.”
 In this case, it is typically used to describe yourself or someone else working an office job specifically.

-A word of caution about Romanization
+A word of caution about romanization

 While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
 Hangeul is the Korean alphabet, and not difficult to learn.
 In fact, you can learn it in just 90 minutes.

-After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier and the country won’t appear so foreign for you.
+After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem much easier, and the country won’t appear so foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?